curl/curl/docs/internals/TLS-SESSIONS.md

 peer key.
 However, when they are used, `:CCERT` or `:SRP-AUTH` is added to the key.
 This prevents mixing of TLS sessions between connections that differ here.
-(There are more checks in the session cache that prevent mixup of different client certificates and user info.
+(There are more checks in the session cache that prevent mix up of different client certificates and user info.
 See below.)

 Finally, the peer_key gets the TLS implementation name and version added as `:IMPL-<name>/<version>`.
 This prevents giving session data to